Enhancing UK Healthcare

 At Lilly, we strongly believe in working closely with a variety of partners across the UK healthcare system to ensure patients get access to the most effective new medicines as fast as possible.

-Whether it involves pioneering research into new therapies, working with patient advocacy groups, or supporting clinical service delivery through patient-centered Joint Working projects, we are immensely proud of our work supporting the NHS.
+Whether it involves pioneering research into new therapies, working with patient organisations, or supporting clinical service delivery through patient-centred Joint Working projects, we are immensely proud of our work supporting the NHS.

-We believe that collaboration and partnership between the NHS, government, industry, academia and patient advocacy groups is essential to discovering and developing long-term solutions that support a twenty first century health service
+We believe that collaboration and partnership between the NHS, government, industry, academia, and patient organisations is essential for supporting a patient-centric health service that provides innovative treatment opportunities for people in the UK.

 Research collaborations are vital to our process of discovery.
-We are proud to be part of more than 106 research collaborations across the UK, working collaboratively with academic institutions to discover and develop innovative life-saving treatments.
+We are proud to be involved in research collaborations with academic institutions across the UK, working to discover and develop innovative, life-saving treatments.

 We are one of the founding members of the Dementia Discovery Fund (DDF) which is focused entirely on discovering and developing novel therapies for dementia, including Alzheimer’s research.
 For us, participating in the DDF builds on our company’s own 30-plus year commitment to research in Alzheimer’s disease.

 We are also supporting the Advanced Pain Discovery Platform (APDP), a consortium being led by the UKRI (Medical Research Council, Economic and Social Research Council and Biotechnology and Biological Sciences Research Council) and Versus Arthritis.
 Lilly is committed to working in partnership with the APDP to improve understanding of the complexity of pain, with the aim of helping people across the UK living with chronic and debilitating conditions.

 Learn more about Lilly’s Scientific Partnering and areas of interest.